MSCA-DN-Digital-Finance/tsg/README.md

 # tsg – Modular Time Series Generator Library

 **tsg** is a lightweight Python library for generating synthetic time series data using modular and composable generators.
-It is designed for research, simulation, and testing of sequential decision-making algorithms, especially in finance and machine learning.
+It is designed for research, simulation, and testing of temporal models, especially in finance and machine learning.

 ---